ashraf-yaseen/VRA/README.md

 # Virtual Research Assistant (VRA)

-The ongoing projects of VRA, which is a comprehensive research recommendation system providing recommendations regarding datasets, publications, grants and collaborators for scholars of interest.
+The ongoing projects of Virtual Research Assistant (VRA), which is a comprehensive research recommendation system providing recommendations regarding datasets, publications, grants and collaborators for scholars of interest in the population health domain.
 Developed by researchers from Department of Biostats and Data Science, UTSPH.

 **1. Main contributions**: